hannah-melzer/ESN_MA_Thesis/docs/HP_Update.md

 ## Adjusting the SWE Model

+**Here I accidentally created an example by introducing numerical instabilities by setting the domain size smaller than the grid size**

+I only realised this after already writing up this document, which actually helped to find my error and for the sake of completeness, I am including this null-result

+---

 After tuning the model to a simple SWE model with symmetric disturbance, I shifted, the disturbance off centre (to the lower left corner).

 As already pointed out by Jacob, the blurring properties of sigma_xy have a major effect and can become overly sensitive to noise (numerical instabilities).